dchest/db-api/README.md

 ## As of 2015-03-17:

 1. All smarts, all business rules, are in the database schema functions.
-2. b50d is a PostgreSQL API client, with one Ruby class per API, methods mapping to the calls, converting the JSON to hashes.
+2. B50D is a PostgreSQL API client, with one Ruby class per API, methods mapping to the pg functions, converting the JSON to hashes.
-3. 50web has the actual end-user UI websites, letting the a50c Ruby class do all the work.
+3. 50web has the actual end-user UI websites, letting the B50D Ruby class do all the work.

 Made “b50d” - a clone of a50c that uses direct PostgreSQL connections instead of going into HTTP and back.
-So now the a50c gem will lag behind for a while until needed.
+So now the a50c gem isn't needed, and will lag behind until needed.

 Important to note that the HTTP way of doing things is still the architecture/structure, and can be turned on with little effort if/when the APIs need to be made public.
 (For example: JavaScript-created pages.)